-Any contributions you're still making towards added years will stop on retirement.
-If you've bought added years, you'll be given the extra membership you've paid for when you leave.
-This will increase the value of your retirement benefits.
+If you bought added years, you were given the extra membership you paid for when you left the scheme.
+This has increased the value of your retirement benefits.
 Each year of membership bought will count as 1/80th of your final salary pay for your annual pension and 3/80ths for working out your lump sum.
 This is unless you first joined the scheme aged 45 or over, where each year counts at 1/60th for pension with no lump sum.